jibarra/krystalandjose-website/content/visiting-our-home.md

 ### Television

 Feel free to use the television in the basement.
-Please don't change the settings or inputs on the TV.
-If you do, please set it back to the original settings.
+Please note that the Samsung TV remote can be unresponsive so we have an NVIDIA Shield to use for streaming services, listening to music, etc. We also have a SNES Classic system setup that can be used to play some SNES games.

+The NVIDIA Shield is on HDMI input 4 and the SNES Classic is on HDMI input 3.
+When you're done using the TV, please return the TV to the NVIDIA Shield (HDMI input 4).

-We have Netflix, HBO, our local Plex server, and other services for guests to enjoy.
+Currently, we have HBO, Disney Plus, Hulu, and our local Plex server for guests to enjoy.
 Please use a guest account when using any of these services.
 We've saved all available services as apps to the Shield home page.

 #### Remotes

 ![Basement TV remotes](/static/img/basement-tv-remotes.jpeg)
 We hae an NVIDIA Shield remote (left) and a Samsung TV remote (right).

-Use the Samsung TV remote to turn on the TV display and use the NVIDIA Shield remote to turn on the Shield, adjust TV volume, and choose what to watch.
+The Samsung TV remote can be used to turn on the TV display, change input sources, and adjust TV volume.

+Use the NVIDIA Shield remote to turn on the Shield and choose what to watch on the Shield.
+It can also be used to adjust the TV volume.

+We recommend using the NVIDIA Shield remote as much as possible - the Samsung TV remote can be unresponsive at times.

 #### Troubleshooting